rafaeltorrese/busines-intelligence-lectures/powerbi-data-modeling/notes03.md

    <li>Create a new page called <code>Jobs</code>. </li>
    <li>Add a <em>Table</em> visual, with the following columns: <code>Geographic Area Name</code>, <code>Year</code>, <code>Employees per Firm</code>, and <code>Average Number of Employees by Age</code> from the <code>Business Establishment by Age</code> table.</li>
    </ul></div>
 4. Which state had the single smallest number of employees per firm in the dataset, over all years?
-What was the average number of employees by age for that state and year?
+Montana What was the average number of employees by age for that state and year?
+2470